 This soil is suitable for growing almost any temperate crop, given adequate water, but in the district is used for growing cereals, oil seeds, peas, potatoes, fodder crops, pastures and lucerne.
-Several successive crops can be grown with little deterioration in soil structure or fertility, but eventually a period under pasture is necessary to restore structure.
+Several successive crops can be grown with little deterioration in soil structure or fertility.